 Hearing Conservation and Respiratory Protection Programs

-Beginning in September, 2014 REM will send Request for Occupational Medical Services forms (form 89) for Purdue University Fire Department (PUFD) and Police Department (PUPD) for hearing tests and respirator physicals.
+In September 2014 REM started sending Request for Occupational Medical Services forms (form 89) for Purdue University Fire Department (PUFD) and Police Department (PUPD) for hearing tests and respirator physicals.
 For all other departments REM will work with supervisors to schedule hearings tests and send form 89s for respirator physicals.
 Exceptions to the ‘annual’ rule may apply based on the age of an employee or their job title.
 Please contact REM Industrial Hygiene section if you have questions.

 Hearing Conservation Program participants (with the exception of PUPD & PUFD) will have their baseline, annual, and follow-up hearing tests conducted at the new Lyles-Porter Hall (LYLE), located at the northeast corner of University and Harrison streets.
 Respiratory Protection Program physicals will continue to be performed at the Regional Occupational Care Center (ROCC) located on Creasy Lane in Lafayette.

 Non-compliance with the Hearing Conservation and Respiratory Protection programs will result in loss of Integrated Safety Plan (ISP) certification.
 Employees whose job tasks require Hearing Conservation Program participation will be expected to have a baseline and annual hearing tests.
 Employees whose job tasks require Respiratory Protection Program participation will be expected to have a baseline and annual respirator physicals.

 GHS Modification to the OSHA Hazard Communication Standard (HazCom/Right-to-Know)